Tyrn/wei/the-insider-en.typ

      "Ok, how much do you want?"

-     Kissur raised his  head - an unfamiliar Earthman, with a red and round, like a street light, face stood in front  of  him.
+     Kissur raised his  head---an unfamiliar Earthman, with a red and round, like a street light, face stood in front  of  him.
 The  Earthman's eyes were crazed and his chin stuck out aggressively.

      "How much do you need?" the Earthman repeated.
 Kissur got  out of water unhurriedly and shook himself like a dog.
 The  water drops  from  his  blond hair  splashed  the  Earthman's  expensive  suit.
-The Earthman  was clearly uncomfortable - Kissur bathed naked, out of an old Alom habit, and he didn't even  try to cover himself with a towel, demonstrating his  contempt for the visitor.
+The Earthman  was clearly uncomfortable---Kissur bathed naked, out of an old Alom habit, and he didn't even  try to cover himself with a towel, demonstrating his  contempt for the visitor.